Edwardian table in mahogany, with a molded top - antique

 Edwardian Sutherland table in mahogany, with a shaped top, standing on turned, ringed legs connected by stretchers.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its variants in the early years of that century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with great similarity to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy plinths, and reliefs.
-These were quite distinctive products but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Renaissance style was quite heavy and massive, using brown stains, cornices, sturdy plinths, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly defined chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+This is especially important when searching for an elegant antique piece suitable for your interior.

-The key aspect of prestigious antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as the market is filled with many counterfeit items.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information